SavageShrimp/BootRAG/README.md

 Feel free to contribute but not with code.
 Please submit prompts along with the model you used to generate the code.
 The code doesn't have to be generated perfectly, I will make small fixes or adapt the prompt for the models I use.

-Once cloned, the app can be run by changeing to the Bootstrap directory and running python api.py

 I am using a python virtual environment and  the python packages I needed to install on my machine were: